 Keep it clean!

 It’s a practice of our everyday life: We use sanitary pads to catch our menstrual blood and keep our clothes clean.
 We use reusable washable cloth pads to avoid waste and keep our environment clean.
 We can use eco-friendly soap to keep our cloth pads and the environment clean at the same time.
-Let’s take the conversation further and reflect on the choices of our everyday cleaning products, to keep our environment clean.
+Let’s take the conversation further and reflect on the choices of our everyday cleaning products, to keep our planet clean.
 Truly clean.